State coronavirus cases rise by 9,989; deaths increase by 48

 Since the first two deaths were announced on March 6, the toll has climbed to 3,889, which is ninth in the nation.
 The number of nonresident deaths remained at 102 for a total death count of 3,991.

-Last Tuesday, the dearths rose by 45.
+Last Wednesday, the deaths rose by 45.
 The record is 83 on April 28, with 72 deaths reached twice.

 Testing has dramatically ramped up from just a few at select sites to massive places throughout Florida as well as nursing homes, jails and farm workers.
 But the sites were closed for three days for the holiday instead of the usual Sunday.
 The total now is 2,322,389, fourth in the nation.
 That figure is more than 10 percent of Florida's population of 21.4 million.